 - Reducing prejudice by confronting negative stereotypes toward dis/ability

 - Providing access and opportunity for all students

 Dual licensure is an attractive option if you want to pursue a career in general education and special education.
 You can complete the requirements for licensure in cross-categorical special education (grades K-12), with an elementary education (grades K-9) major or a secondary education (grades 4-12) major.
 You’ll be able to complete dual licensure in elementary and special education in four years, and this may include participation in the Inclusive Teacher Residency Program.
 You’ll be placed within inclusive environments that model these seven teaching practices and learn to recognize and respond to the diverse needs of students.

-Dually certified candidates gain a broader awareness and understanding of the school structures, processes and community organizations that support students with disabilities.
+Dually licensed candidates gain a broader awareness and understanding of the school structures, processes and community organizations that support students with disabilities.
 You’ll learn innovative, inclusive and equitable approaches, including effective practices that align with research-based models for pre-service and in-service educators, to meet the& academic, social and emotional needs of all learners.

 Education Program FAQ

 Get answers to frequently asked questions about undergraduate degrees in education